robertocapuano/Fp/README.md

 # Fp
-JS like functional wrapper for C++ STD containers
+JS & Python like functional wrapper for C++ STD containers